Grilled Ground Beef Stuffed Poblano Peppers

 Instructions

-- Serve warm top with the remaining teaspoon of cilantro with your favorite sides.
+- Garnish with the remaining 1 teaspoon of fresh cilantro and serve warm alongside your favorite sides.

 When do you add the cilantro?